lehmannro/assert.sh/README.rst

                    test output.
   -d, --discover   Collect test suites and number of tests only; don't run any
                    tests.
+  -c, --continue   Do not modify exit code depending on overall suite status.
   -h               Show brief usage information and exit.
   --help           Show usage manual and exit.